kelseyn12/carecircle/TERMS_OF_USE.md

 ---

-*Thank you for using Care Circle responsibly and helping us create a safe space for families.*
+*Thank you for using CareCircle Connect responsibly and helping us create a safe space for families.*